nikadoesntcare/PowerPop/README.md

 # 𐔌՞. .՞𐦯 OOP - Principles

+## 🧬 Inheritance
+Inheritance is applied in this project through the class structure. `ClothingItem` serves as the parent class for all outfit categories such as `Top`, `Bottom`, and `Accessory`.It inherited shared features (such as `name` and `type`) so, these subclasses only need to define their specific rules.
+## 🎭 Polymorphism
+Polymorphism is demonstrated when checking whether selected clothing items fit the user’s body type.
+All selected items are stored under the same reference type `ClothingItem`, but they override the method `isRecommendedFor(bodyType)`.

 # ⤷ ゛ Features ˎˊ˗
 1. **Enter Personal Information.** Input name and age to create a user profile.